jose-deblas/blai/README.md

 # blai
-Blai is a framework to build Neural Networks with python
+Blai is a framework to build Neural Networks with python.
+Nowadays you can build the next algos: ReLU, sigmoid and tanh